 Day 6 - Lyon

 Situated at the confluence of the Rhône and Saône rivers, and with roots stretching back over 2,000 years to the days of Julius Caesar, Lyon is a place of fascinating dualities.
-As the epicentre of French gastronomy, Lyon is a city of tantalising contrasts.
-Today you have your choice of ways to explore this city: sample its culinary riches with a visit to its peerless market hall or follow the footsteps of the silk weavers in the old quarter.
+Today you have your choice of ways to explore this city of contrasts: sample its culinary riches with a visit to its peerless market hall or follow the footsteps of the silk weavers in the old quarter.
 For a more active option, see the city from its extensive - and lovely - cycle paths.

 Day 7 - Mâcon (Beaune)